wassfila/elwoodp-dev/src/pages/articles/how-to-use-react-keys.md

 )
 ```

 In this example we can see that the keys assigned to our items are now both **unique** and **consistent**.
-Even if we delete item ‘bar’, item ‘baz’ will still be given the same key in re-render allowing React to keep track of it.
+Even if we delete item ‘bar’, item ‘baz’ will still be given the same key on re-render allowing React to keep track of it.